["trends"]

 Two non-alcoholic grapefruit spritz cocktails with rosemary garnish

 If you’re looking for spritz cocktail recipes with little to no alcohol content, we’ve got to introduce you to the Non-Alcoholic Spritzer.
 To be fair, there are countless variations you could try, but we really love our go-to Grapefruit Spritzer recipe.
-To make it, you simply add lime and grapefruit juice to a cocktail shaker filled with ice.
-Then add agave syrup and a pinch of salt and shake until adequately chilled.
-Strain into an ice-filled glass and top with club soda.
+It’s always fresh, delicious, and summery to the core.

 Learn more here: What is ABV Anyway?